-HER2 expression is currently defined as either positive or negative, and is determined by an IHC test which measures the amount of HER2 protein on a cancer cell, and/or an ISH test, which counts the copies of the HER2 gene in cancer cells.
+HER2 expression is currently defined as either positive or negative, and is determined by an IHC test which estimates the amount of HER2 protein on a cancer cell, and/or an ISH test, which counts the copies of the HER2 gene in cancer cells.
 HER2 positive cancers are defined as IHC 3+, IHC 2+/ISH+.
 HER2 negative cancers are currently defined as IHC 0, IHC 1+ or IHC 2+/ISH-.
-Up to half of all patients with breast cancer have tumors with a HER2 IHC score of 1+, or a HER2 IHC score of 2+ in combination with a negative ISH test, an expression level not currently eligible for HER2 targeted therapy.
+Approximately half of all patients with breast cancer have tumors with low HER2 expression, with a HER2 IHC score of 1+, or a HER2 IHC score of 2+ in combination with a negative ISH test, an expression level not currently eligible for HER2 targeted therapy.
 Low HER2 expression occurs in both HR positive and HR negative disease.

 HER2 testing is routinely used to determine appropriate treatment options for patients with metastatic breast cancer.
 Targeting the lower range of expression in the HER2 spectrum may offer another approach to delay disease progression and extend survival in patients with metastatic breast cancer.
-Currently, chemotherapy remains the only treatment option both for patients with HR positive tumors following progression on endocrine (hormone) therapy.
+Currently, patients with low HER2 expression with HR positive tumors have limited treatment options following progression on endocrine (hormone) therapy.
 Few targeted options are available for those who are HR negative.